brandonsbque/custom-component-gen/README.md

 **Description**

-The @material/web library is the new official web components library from Google.
+The [@material/web library](https://m3.material.io/) is the new official web components library from Google.
 It currently does not provide the native support to be used in a React project.
 Therefore, based on the discussion in their official GitHub Repo: [here](https://github.com/material-components/material-web/discussions/5186) , they were able to make the @material/web component work in React.

 However, typing every single component out to make it work like that would take A LOT of work.
 So, I wrote this script to help other people who wanted to use the @material/web components in a React project, and fast track them to having all the available components right away.

 NOTE: you have to run the python script everytime they add a new component to their library.
 Not all components are finished as of my time of writing this, (January 2024), so if they add a new component to their library... just follow the instructions below again.
 It should not take more than 30 seconds after you've done it once.

 > Please give this repository a star 🌟 if you found it useful!
 Thanks guys!

+Feel free to let me know if there's any issue with the script in this repo's _issues_.
+Thanks!

 ---